-All registers of MACs and PHYs units can be managed by the SPI or the SMI interface.
-MIIM registers can be accessed through the MDC/MDIO interface.
+All registers of MACs and PHYs units can be managed by the SPI interface or the SMI interface.
+MIIM registers of the PHYs can be accessed through the MDC/MDIO interface.
 EEPROM can set all control registers for the unmanaged mode.